dljimenez2324/JimenezFullStackToDo/README.md

     * Add controllers and actions for CRUD operations in your application logic.
 8. Test your API:

-    * Test your ToDo API using tools like Postman or curl or Swagger to ensure that CRUD operations work as expected and that data is persisted correctly in the database. <br><br>
+    * Test your ToDo API using tools like Postman or curl or Swagger to ensure that CRUD operations work as expected and that data is persisted correctly in the database. <br>

-9. Needs to be reviewed before submission<br>
+9. Needs to be reviewed before submission<br><br>

 By following these steps, you can create a ToDo application using ASP.NET Core Web API with Entity Framework Core for data access.
 This setup allows you to build a scalable and maintainable API for managing ToDo items.